Lavender

 • Digestive comfort that settles upset stomachs and reduces nausea

-• Mood enhancement that lifts spirits and combats mild sadness or irritability
+• Mood enhancement that lifts spirits and combats mild irritability

 These diverse benefits make lavender incredibly versatile for home use, offering natural support without overwhelming intensity or unwanted side effects.